Samsomyajit/Samsomyajit.github.io/blogs/homoincompitis/Homo_in_Compitis_Blog.md

 > “How can humans, AI systems, and institutions develop together without domination, dependency, manipulation, or social collapse?”

-Chakraborty (2026) describes this as **conditional mutualism under governance**.
+I explored this as **conditional mutualism under governance**.
 The phrase is important because it refuses two extremes.
 It does not imagine AI as a simple slave, and it does not romanticize AI as an independent species that should be left alone.
 Instead, it treats coexistence as a conditional relationship: humans and AI systems can create reciprocal benefits, but those benefits remain stable only when bounded by governance, reversibility, psychological safety, and social legitimacy.

 This idea connects directly to the theme of imagination.
 If technology changes what we can imagine, then AI changes not only imagination but also the conditions under which imagination is produced.
 It can become a collaborator, tutor, designer, simulator, critic, assistant, and mirror.
 But without governance, it can also become a system of dependency, manipulation, surveillance, and asymmetric power.